tdwg/bdq/tg2/_review/index.md

 Technical Specification

 **Abstract**<br>
-**Biodiversity Data Quality (BDQ)** is a standard maintained by the [Biodiversity Data Quality Maintenance Interest Group](https://www.tdwg.org/standards/bdq/#maintenance-group">) and designed to facilitate the consistent development and use of a set of biodiversity data quality tests and assertions.
+**Biodiversity Data Quality (BDQ)** is a standard maintained by the Biodiversity Data Quality Maintenance Interest Group (to be constituted) and designed to facilitate the consistent development and use of a set of biodiversity data quality tests and assertions.
 The standard consists of vocabularies needed to define the tests, a guide to support the implementation of tests, a guide to support the interpretation of outputs of implemented tests, example data, and expected responses from tests against the example data to support the validation of implemented tests.

 **Preferred Citation**<br>
 Biodiversity Data Quality Maintenance Group.
 2025.
 The Biodiversity Data Quality (BDQ) Standard. https://www.tdwg.org/standards/bdq